alexisread/PlaylistManager/Readme.txt

 I've had to create this utility, as the Satechi devices read the songs in the order they were COPIED to the card, changing creation / modified / track number / name / album does not work.

+This project and associated files are under the GPL3+ licence.

+Alexis Read, Copyright 18/6/14.